Luca Castellazzi: Sampdoria

 After Brescia were relegated to Serie B in the summer of 2005, Castellazzi joined Sampdoria on a free transfer, signing a reported two-year contract.
 He received the number 1 shirt from Luigi Turci.
 The first season he was the backup of Francesco Antonioli, and Castellazzi only played the three matches which Antonioli missed.

 In his second season, Castellazzi finally earned a regular place, and in January 2008, he signed a contract extension again which would run until summer 2010.

-After the injury during 2009–10 season, Castellazzi lost his starting place to Marco Storari, and in February 2010, it was rumoured he had signed a pre-contract with Internazionale.
+After the injury during 2009–10 season, Castellazzi lost his starting place to Marco Storari, and in February 2010, it was rumoured he had signed a pre-contract with Inter Milan.

 In total, Castellazzi played 101 league matches for the Genoese side, while his understudies Antonio Mirante, Gianluca Berti and Carlo Zotti played 22 matches during 2007–08 to 2008–09 season, 11 matches and 1 match in 2006–07 respectively.

-Internazionale
+Inter Milan

-On 17 June 2010, Castellazzi joined UEFA Champions League and Serie A champions Internazionale on a free transfer, tying him to the club until 2012.
+On 17 June 2010, Castellazzi joined UEFA Champions League and Serie A champions Inter Milan on a free transfer, tying him to the club until 2012.
 He became one of the understudies to Júlio César along with Paolo Orlandoni and replaced the retired Francesco Toldo.
 During the 2010–11 season, Castellazzi played in all three major competitions – Serie A, Champions League and Coppa Italia – due to injuries afflicting the first-choice Júlio César.

 On 11 May 2012, Castellazzi signed a new contract with Inter, keeping him at the club until 2014.